jasonmwatu/jasonmwatu/README.md

  👀 I’m interested in Full-Stack web development

- 🌱 I’m currently learning React JS, Django and Laravel
+ 🌱 I’m currently learning Django and Laravel

- 💞️ I’m looking to collaborate on full-stack projects that are fun even if they are based on languages other than PHP or JavaScript, which I currently know.
+ 💞️ I’m looking to collaborate on full-stack projects that are fun even if they are based on languages/frameworks other than ReactJS, PHP, or JavaScript, which I currently know.

 ## Talk to Me
  📫 Send an email to jasonmwatu@gmail.com to reach me ✌